 I appreciate all the support that I have received from family and friends as I have written six novels.
 Their feedback has been invaluable.

-My husband and I currently reside with our two children in Northern Utah.
+My husband and I currently reside with our three children in Northern Utah.